10xcodecamp/node-js-lessons/regex-test-cases.md

 -  The URL must begin with `https://www` or `http://www`
 -  Followed by a period
 -  Followed by 1 letter (any case) or number
--  Followed by 1 or more “word” characters or dashes
+-  Followed by 1 or more letters, numbers, underscores, or dashes
 -  Followed by a period
 -  Followed by 2 or more letters